sql-code/sql-code/apps/studio/docs/installation/README.md

 title: Installation
 ---

-Beekeeper Studio can be installed on Mac, Windows, and Linux desktops.
+SQL Code can be installed on Mac, Windows, and Linux desktops.

 ## Mac Installation

-Download the `dmg` installer file from [our website](https://beekeeperstudio.io), then drag the Beekeeper Studio application into your application drawer.
+Download the `dmg` installer file from [our website](https://beekeeperstudio.io), then drag the SQL Code application into your application drawer.

 Note that by default MacOS will prevent you from installing third-party distributed apps (through the Mac app store).
 To enable this, navigate to `Settings -> Security and Privacy`, and enable `App Store and Identified Developers`: